jbourke16/hyrule-compendium-hub/README.md

 <img src="Phonescreenshot.png">

-And interesting new skill I learned was how to transform the navigation menu when looking at a smaller screen.
-With the help of Youtube and MDN, I was able to figure out how to make the navigation menu turn into a "hamburger menu" on a smaller screen.
+An interesting new skill I learned was how to transform the navigation menu when looking at a smaller screen.
+With the help of YouTube and MDN, I was able to figure out how to make the navigation menu turn into a "hamburger menu" on a smaller screen.

 Below is the HTML, CSS, and Javascript used to achieve this: